Suarenz/LSPU-KMIS/docs/database-connection-troubleshooting.md

 If you continue to experience connection issues:

-1. **Check Network Connectivity**: Ensure your network allows connections to Supabase
+1. **Check Network Connectivity**: Ensure your network allows connections to Azure Database
-2. **Verify Project ID**: Make sure the project ID in your connection string matches your actual Supabase project
+2. **Verify Server Name**: Make sure the server name in your connection string matches your actual Azure Database server
 3. **Check Firewall**: Some networks or corporate firewalls may block connections to external databases
 4. **Validate Credentials**: Double-check that your database password is correct
-5. **Try Direct Connection**: Temporarily use DIRECT_URL for operations to see if the issue is with connection pooling
+5. **Try Direct Connection**: Temporarily use DIRECT_URL for operations to see if the issue is with connection settings
-6. **Check Supabase Database Status**: Verify that your Supabase project database is active and not paused
+6. **Check Azure Database Status**: Verify that your Azure Database resource is active and not paused
-7. **IP Restrictions**: Check if there are any IP restrictions on your Supabase project that might block your connection
+7. **IP Restrictions**: Check if there are any IP restrictions in your Azure Database firewall that might block your connection
-8. **Try Different Connection Method**: If connection pooling doesn't work, try using the direct connection (without pooler) for migrations
+8. **Try Different Connection Method**: If the connection doesn't work, try adjusting SSL settings in your connection string

 ## Testing Direct Connection vs Pooling